-Building a Loft Conversion
+Building a Loft Conversion from start to finish

 How a Loft Conversion is Constructed Step by Step

 Thinking about building a loft conversion?
 Even with two identical houses, no two lofts are ever the same and there will always be slight variations.
 This page contains the general building process I follow and the stages at which the building inspections are made.

 Obviously I have all the necessary planning permission in place and in writing (I did it on building notice, as it fell within permitted development rights) before starting, and get the scaffolding up.